- Encapsulation: Hides the implementation details of an object and exposes only the necessary information to the outside world.

 - Portability: OOP allows for the creation of code that can be easily ported to different platforms and environments

-Java training institute will help students to understand the object-oriented programming in a better way.
+Java training in coimbatore will help students to understand the object-oriented programming in a better way.
 They will get an understanding of how to write a program using Java.
 The course also includes a session on how to debug programs written in Java.

 what is class in java program?